Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    Currently there is no software support for any of the functions of this GPIO connector.

-The RED Brick is equipped with a 21 pin, 0.25mm pitch, FPC GPIO connector (Molex 502078-2110).
+The RED Brick is equipped with a 21 pin (0.25mm pitch) FPC GPIO connector (Molex 502078-2110).

 All signals of Port E of the A10s processor are connected to this GPIO